 Once you have set it up, identify key touch points at which you can most effectively drive customers to the page.
 You can even share the link to the page across your social media profiles or give customers a friendly reminder in post-transactional situations.

 Harness the power of email.
 Do you collect customer email addresses at the point of sale or care?
 If so, then you’ll quickly realize that email is one of the most effective customer feedback tools today.

-Here at ReviewTrackers, we even developed the Ask Tool in ways that help businesses easily request feedback and reviews via email.
+Here at ReviewTrackers, we even developed the Ask Tool in ways that help businesses easily request Google reviews and feedback via email.